pixel786/Murach-End-of-Chapter-Solutions/README.md

 ## Questions I was unsure of
 1. Chapter 6 Question 7
 2. Chapter 7 Question 5 (solution doesn't actually run)
-3. Chapter 7 Question 8
+3. Chapter 7 Question 8 (come back to this one)